parisGPB/Neural-Style-Transfer/README.md

 | Fast NST           |       3       |     5*     |           NO           |
 | Arbitrary Fast NST |       3       |     5*     |           YES          |

+*After the Style Transformation Network has been trained.

-Please, note that the previous table is built subjectively.
+** Please, note that the previous table is built subjectively.

 The main idea is that the Basic and Improved NST techniques yield to high-quality results after some iterations which try to jointly minimize both content and style loss.
 Between these two the main difference would be the quality (thanks to the improvements implemented) and the time per iteration (which is reduced in the improved version).